seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 ## H1: NLMs will slow down (or freeze) language change writ large.

-This is the strongest view: NLMs will "freeze" a language in place, fossilizing the language as it was originally presented to the NLM.
+This is the strongest view: NLMs will "freeze" a language in place, fossilizing the language as it was originally presented to the NLM, and ultimately **homogenizing** language.

+Why would NLMs homogenize language?

+First, let's consider how NLMs work.
+NLMs generate langauge by predicting the most likely word in a given context.
+For example, if I write, "salt and ___", most people (and most language models) would fill in the blank with "pepper".

+But this isn't just true of common multiword constructions.
+It applies to the probability of any given word appearing in any given context.
+If "he went to the store" is more common in a big corpus than "he went to the library", then presenting an NLM with "he went to the ___" would likely elicit a higher probability for *store* than for *library*.

+Now, let's imagine that we train an NLM on a big corpus (e.g., Wikipedia).
+That *same* NLM is used to mediate linguistic communication in a variety of contexts.
+Each time the NLM encounters a given context, it's probability distribution over upcoming words will be pretty much the same ([^1]).
+In other words, the NLM will always be [attracted](https://en.wikipedia.org/wiki/Attractor) to similar sets of words in a given context, which means that across a large number of samples, they'll simply **reinforce** the patterns of use they've observed in the training data ([^2]).
+Hence: homogenization.

 This scenario likely depends on NLMs pervading society to a very large degree.
 But in this most extreme version, language change is either halted or slowed to a crawl.

 ## H2: NLMs slow (or freeze) language change selectively.

-This is a more nuanced version of H1: NLMs freeze language at a rate proportional to their use, and in particular, only freeze language in the areas of communication *most* mediated by NLMs.
-I.e., if certain registers (e.g., formal registers) are most mediated by language models, the variants or dialects of language used in those registers should be the most "frozen".
+This is a more nuanced version of H1.

+In this scenario, NLMs freeze language at a rate proportional to their use, and in particular, only freeze language in the areas of communication *most* mediated by NLMs.
+I.e., if certain [registers](https://en.wikipedia.org/wiki/Register_(sociolinguistics)) (e.g., formal registers) are most mediated by language models, the variants or dialects of language used in those registers should be the most "frozen".

 One might say that H1 and H2 are distinguished not necessarily by their theoretical mechanism, but rather by the pervasiveness with which NLMs are used.